If Your Girl Only Knew: Synopsis

-Reception
+Release and reception

-The music video for "If Your Girl Only Knew" made its television debut on both BET and The Box for the week ending July 21, 1996.
+The music video for "If Your Girl Only Knew" made its television debut on BET for the week ending July 21, 1996 and August 3 on The Box.
 Eventually, the video was the 16th most-played video on BET for the week ending September 8, 1996.
 On MTV, the video made its television debut on the network for the week ending July 28, 1996.
 For the week ending October 6, 1996, the video was the 28th most-played video on MTV.
+Nylon writer Steffanee Wang said, "Aaliyah breaks it down at a grimy–looking club. and if you don't know where to look, she's made it easy for you: all irrelevant's are greyed out in black-and-white."

 Legacy

+In 1999, rapper and beatboxer Rahzel released "If Your Mother Only Knew", a track on his album Make the Music 2000, interpolating sections of "If Your Girl Only Knew".

 "If Your Girl Only Knew" was featured in the sports comedy-drama film Varsity Blues (1999).
 In 2016, Swedish singer-songwriter Erik Hassle paid tribute to Aaliyah by releasing his own version of the song, entitled "If Your Man Only Knew".
 "If Your Man Only Knew" was written by Hassle, Daniel Ledinsky and Alexander Shuckburgh.
 According to Brennan Carley from Spin, "Hassle also knows his way around a solo hook too, and his new song "If Your Man Only Knew" is gorgeous proof.
 At ends both melancholic and resentful, the tune's a big, bold, front-and-center vocal showcase for the singer".
 Both Lewis Corner and Amy Davidson from Digital Spy praised the song by saying "it's a cool slice of R&B-pop" and that the song would do well in the contemporary music climate.

+The University of Miami football team recorded a sexually explicit rap song, "7th Floor Crew", set to the instrumental of "If Your Girl Only Knew", which leaked in 2005 and featured future NFL players Greg Olsen and Jon Beason.
+This led to criticism and controversy.

+In September 2025, English DJ and producer Ben Hemsley released the single "If Your Girl", a dance track that heavily interpolates the chorus and bassline from "If Your Girl Only Knew"; the single debuted at number 12 on the UK Singles Downloads Chart, and at number 20 on the Official Trending Chart Top 20.